-Bit/Field Name Туре Reset Description

-31:2 reserved RO 0x00 Software should not rely on the value of a reserved bit.
+Bit/Field Name Туре Reset Description 31:2 reserved RO 0x00 Software should not rely on the value of a reserved bit.
 To provide compatibility with future products, the value of a reserved bit should be preserved across a read-modify-write operation.

-1 RTIC W1C 0 SSI Receive Time-Out Interrupt Clear The RTIC values are defined as follows: Value Description

-0 No effect on interrupt.
+1 RTIC W1C 0 SSI Receive Time-Out Interrupt Clear The RTIC values are defined as follows: Value Description 0 No effect on interrupt.
 1 Clears interrupt.
 0 RORIC W1C 0 SSI Receive Overrun Interrupt Clear

-The RORIC values are defined as follows:

-- No effect on interrupt. - Clears interrupt.
+No effect on interrupt.